JulienPeloton/PySM/README.md

 **'dust4'** = a generalization of model 1 to multiple dust populations.
 It has been found that a two component model is still a good fit to the Planck data.
-This option uses the two component model from Finkbeiner, D. P., Davis, M., & Schlegel, D. J. 1999,Astrophysical Journal, 524, 867.
+This option uses the two component model from Finkbeiner, D. P., Davis, M., & Schlegel, D. J. 1999, Astrophysical Journal, 524, 867.

 **'synchrotron2'** = synchrotron index steepens off the Galactic plane, from -3.0 in the